-"Monthly Remittance Condition" means each of the following conditions has been satisfied: (i) World Omni Financial Corp. remains the Servicer under the sale and servicing agreement, (ii) no default by the Servicer has occurred and is continuing, and (iii) (a) World Omni Financial Corp.'s long-term unsecured debt obligations rating by S&P is "BBB" or better and (b) World Omni Financial Corp.'s unsecured debt obligations rating by any other rating agency hired by the Sponsor to rate the Notes is acceptable to such rating agency.
+"Monthly Remittance Condition" means each of the following conditions has been satisfied: (i) World Omni Financial Corp. remains the Servicer under the sale and servicing agreement, (ii) no default by the Servicer has occurred and is continuing, and (iii) World Omni Financial Corp.'s unsecured debt obligations rating by each rating agency hired by the Sponsor to rate the Notes is acceptable to such rating agency.

-In the event that World Omni Financial Corp., as Servicer, is remitting collections on a monthly basis and the Monthly Remittance Condition shall no longer be satisfied, within 14 business days after such event (for the avoidance of doubt, the Servicer shall be permitted to continue monthly remittances during such 14-business day period), the Servicer shall resume remitting such collections to the collection account within two business days after receipt and identification of payment (including proper instructions regarding where to allocate such payment), unless after providing prior notice, World Omni Financial Corp. does not receive notice from the rating agencies hired by the Sponsor to rate the Notes, that the cessation of daily deposits will result in a reduction or withdrawal of the then current rating of the Notes.
+In the event that World Omni Financial Corp., as Servicer, is remitting collections on a monthly basis and the Monthly Remittance Condition shall no longer be satisfied, within 14 business days after such event (for the avoidance of doubt, the Servicer shall be permitted to continue monthly remittances during such 14-business day period), the Servicer shall resume remitting such collections to the collection account within two business days after receipt and identification of payment (including proper instructions regarding where to allocate such payment), unless after providing prior notice, World Omni Financial Corp. does not receive notice from the rating agencies hired by the Sponsor to rate the Notes, that the cessation of daily deposits will result in a reduction or withdrawal of the then-current rating of the Notes.